Appleby Magna: Georgian and Victorian times

 Appleby Hall with the old Appleby House obscured.
 Built by George Moore in 1836 - now demolished.

 The Moore family ushered in a period of building in the village, the school being the first of the family's constructions.

-In 1770, the family demolished the old Manor at Appleby Parva and by 1790 had built Appleby House, a large Georgian style house.
+In 1770, the family demolished the old manor at Appleby Parva and by 1790 had built Appleby House, a large Georgian style house.
 This was remodelled between 1832 and 1838 into a Classical styled mansion known as Appleby Hall.
 Appleby House was retained as part of the new hall, and large stables, outbuildings and lodges were built.

 During the Moores' time as rectors in Appleby Magna, the old rectory (opposite the church) was demolished and a new Georgian rectory was built on the northern fringe of the village.

 The "Misses Moores" (husbandless sisters to the squire) built the almshouses in 1839, to save their elderly servants from having to go into the workhouse.

 The village grew considerably during the Georgian and Victorian times.
 As well as many houses and several farms, a new primary school (now the church hall) was built in 1845, and two Baptist chapels were built in 1820 and 1826.

-Before re-alignment of the county boundaries in 1897, the parish was divided between two counties, the antiquarian William Burton observing in 1622 that it was "upon the verie edge of the countie of Derby, with which it is so intermingled that the houses... cannot be distinguished which be of eyther shire".
+Before re-alignment of the county boundaries in 1897, the parish was divided between two counties, the antiquarian William Burton observing in 1622 that it was "upon the verie edge of the countie of Derby, with which it is so intermingled that the houses... cannot be distinguished which be of eyther shire."

 The 1801 national census recorded a total population of 935, evenly divided between the two counties.
 Appleby's 19th-century inhabitants were engaged in framework knitting and stocking manufacture.
 The village had 14 farms, with many more in the surrounding villages.
 Agricultural labouring was popular work in the 19th century.
-The village sits on the edge of the South Derbyshire Coalfields, and coal mining became an increasingly important area of employment up to the mid 20th century.
+The village sits on the edge of the South Derbyshire Coalfields, and coal mining became an increasingly important area of employment up to the mid-20th century.

-Village landmarks
+Landmarks

 St. Michael's and All Angels' Church

 The site of St. Michael's and All Angels' Church has been a site or religious devotion since antiquity.
 It is said that a Roman temple occupied the site during the Roman occupation.

 A Christian church was built upon the site during the Saxon era.
 This was a small wooden chapel, constructed on the site of St. Helen's Chapel (the De Appleby Chapel) within the current church.
 It is described as: